"The application period is currently not open, however this information is provided for you to prepare for the process."

 QUALIFICATIONS TO APPLY

-• Prior to June 30, 2019, you must have obtained an Associate’s Degree; or a minimum of sixty (60) college credits.
+• Prior to the applicaiton deadline, you must have obtained an Associate’s Degree; or a minimum of sixty (60) college credits.

 • The college requirement will be waived for individuals who have served two (2) continuous years of active military service in the United States Army, Navy, Air Force, Marine Corps or Coast Guard or five (5) years continuous military reserve service or have graduated from a certified state or municipal police academy with a minimum of two (2) continuous years active full-time employment as a Corrections Officer or a Police Officer in a state, municipal or county law enforcement agency.